egabor/mvcvm-swift-file-templates/README.md

 #### Uninstalling

-If you'd like to remove the previously installed templates run the `uninstall-tamplates.sh` script.
+If you'd like to remove the previously installed templates run the `uninstall-templates.sh` script.
 ```shell
 ./uninstall-templates.sh
 ```